 Sometimes, you might need the Red Army.

 I once read a story that during the Cold War, the Americans set up an “Red Army” for field practises.
 They had to behave / act like the actual Red Army was expected to do – doctrines, tactics and so on.
 When I worked with the Rotterdam Under 16’s we had only 21 players so team practise was difficult.
-I remembered that Red Army concept and discussed this with my fellow trainer Irwin Toonder: we decided to built one too!
+We did not want to do a team run without opposition because it is so superficial and I remembered that Red Army concept and discussed this with my fellow trainer Irwin Toonder: we decided to built one too!

 Like a normal army we had to recruit my “soldiers” to start it all off.
 For this I made my own “We Want You” Flyers (of course Russian flavoured) and posted these in our club house.
 Word spread quickly after that.
 Many of my former Under 18’s player grabbed the opportunity to work with me again and signed up (you really had to this b.t.w.).
 I also targeted the veterans of the club and some signed up as recruits too.
 We needed them once a week only for half an hour.
 Also, some other first team players were drafted in the Red Army.

 Next up I had to brief the recruits on what I expected of them.
 This was not about them playing rugby against my Under 16’s of course.
 I wanted a controlled defence and a controlled attack in a way that suited the particular areas we were working on with the team.

 Everybody was happy to contribute.

 Remember the first practise very well, my team but also the Red Army a bit nervous.
 But once the kids saw this was okay, they switched to ‘game-mode’ pretty quickly.
 I was very present controlling the play and reminding the Red Army soldiers what they were here for.
 Irwin was managing the Under 16’s.
 My former Under 18 players (and Dutch U18 Champions btw.) like Dirk, Michael, Eoin and Jorik really loved it all.